Tilea Campaign Part 31

 (Game Note: End of First Player’s turn 3.)

-The surviving draft horses did what they could to haul the great carroccio around, but Biagino knew that to stay upon the wagon now would only draw the enemy’s attention and so he leapt down to the ground and strode over towards the great mob of once-cultists now approaching.
-His only wish was to get away from this place where his mistress had perished.
+The surviving draft horses did what they could to haul the great carroccio around, but Biagino knew that to stay upon the wagon now would only draw the enemy’s attention and so he leapt down from it and strode towards the great mob of once-cultists now approaching.

 The death of his beloved duchess hit Captain Berhardt like a crashing wave, so much so that he was almost unhorsed by the shock of it.